Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices: Introduction

 Still in the scope of the statistical analysis of data processing algorithms, where sample covariance matrices built upon \emph{real data vectors} $x_i$ are considered, it is also quite restrictive, if not disputable, to assume that $x_i$ can be written as $x_i=\mu+\Sigma^\frac12w_i$ for some deterministic $\mu$ and with $w_i$ having independent entries.

 As we shall see in the course of the article, a very convenient assumption to be made on $x_i$ in order (i) to answer the aforementioned controversial real dataset modeling, (ii) to properly model random feature map and neural network and (iii) to largely generalize the Mar\u{c}enko--Pastur and related results, is to propose that \emph{$x_i$ satisfies a vector-concentration inequality}.
-In a nutshell, concentration inequalities being stable under (bounded) linear operations \emph{and non-linear Lipschitz operations}, the framework proposed in this study allows for a natural study of models of $S$ with independent $x_i$ of the form $\sigma(Wz_i)$ with $z_i$ itself a concentrated random vector (so for instance itself of the type $\sigma_2(W_2y_i)$ with $y_i$ concentrated, and so on).
+In a nutshell, concentration inequalities being stable under (bounded) linear operations \emph{and non-linear Lipschitz operations}, the framework proposed in this study allows for a natural study of models of $S$ with independent $x_i$ of the form $f(z_i)$ with $z_i$ itself a concentrated random vector (for instance a Gaussian vector)\footnote{This framework is particularly interesting when one is studying neural nets since in that case the concentration is preserved through the layers that perform Lipschitz transformation of the output of previous one with operations of the form $z_{l+1} = \sigma(Wz_l)$ where $z_{l} and z_{l+1}$ are respectively the output of the $l ^{\textit{th}}$ and of the $(l+1)^{\textit{th}}$ layers, $\sigma$ Lipschitz and $\|W\|$ small compared to the dimension and the number of elements in the training set.
+Also, it can be showed that highly realistic images produced by generative adversarial neural networks are concentrated by construction~\cite{SED20}}.